mosmn/Notes/sections/theo/os/overview.md

 - the entity that can be assigned to, and executed on, a processor
 - a unit of activity characterized by a single sequential thread of execution, a current state, and an associated set of system resources

-The Proces was developed because of roblems people encoutered, there are three major lines of computer system development that created problems in timing and synchronization which contributed to its advancement, that are:
+The Proces was developed because of problems people encoutered, there are three major lines of computer system development that created problems in timing and synchronization which contributed to its advancement, that are:
 1. Multiprogramming - Processor and I/O devices is busy to achieve maximum efficiency, is switched among the various programs residing in main memory
 2. Time sharing - be responsive to the individual user but be able to support many users at the same time
 3. Real-time transaction systems - a number of users are entering queries or updates against a database, and the system must respond to each user in a timely manner.